pagkly/Zed/Investopedia3/Stock Option.md

 Stock Option
 ## What is a Stock Option?

 A stock option gives an investor the right, but not the obligation, to buy or sell a stock at an agreed upon price and date.
-There are two types of options: [puts,](https://www.investopedia.com/terms/p/putoption.asp) which is a bet that a stock will fall, or [calls](https://www.investopedia.com/terms/c/calloption.asp), which is a bet that a stock will rise.
+There are two types of options: [[puts,]](https://www.investopedia.com/terms/p/putoption.asp) which is a bet that a stock will fall, or [[calls]](https://www.investopedia.com/terms/c/calloption.asp), which is a bet that a stock will rise.

 ### Key Takeaways

 -   Options give a trader the right to buy or sell a stock at an agreed-upon price and date.
 -   There are two types of options: Calls and Puts.
--   One [contract](https://www.investopedia.com/terms/o/optionscontract.asp) represents 100 shares of the underlying stock.
+-   One [[contract]](https://www.investopedia.com/terms/o/optionscontract.asp) represents 100 shares of the underlying stock.

 ## Understanding Options

 ### Styles

-There are two different styles of options: [American](https://www.investopedia.com/terms/a/americanoption.asp) and [European](https://www.investopedia.com/terms/e/europeanoption.asp).
+There are two different styles of options: [[American]](https://www.investopedia.com/terms/a/americanoption.asp) and [[European]](https://www.investopedia.com/terms/e/europeanoption.asp).
 American options can be exercised at any time between the purchase and expiration date.
 European options, which are less common, can only be exercised on the expiration date.

 ### Expiration Date

 Options do not only allow a trader to bet on a stock rising or falling but also enable the trader to choose a specific date when they expect the stock to rise or fall by.
-This is known as the [expiration date](https://www.investopedia.com/terms/e/expiration-date.asp).
-The expiration date is important because it helps traders to price the value of the put and the call, which is known as the [time value](https://www.investopedia.com/terms/t/timevalue.asp), and is used in various option pricing models such as the [Black Scholes Model](https://www.investopedia.com/terms/b/blackscholes.asp).
+This is known as the [[expiration date]](https://www.investopedia.com/terms/e/expiration-date.asp).
+The expiration date is important because it helps traders to price the value of the put and the call, which is known as the [[time value]](https://www.investopedia.com/terms/t/timevalue.asp), and is used in various option pricing models such as the [[Black Scholes Model]](https://www.investopedia.com/terms/b/blackscholes.asp).

 ### Strike Price